 HEATHER BRINK | HEAD COACH

-Heather Brink is in her third season as Nebraska's associate head coach and her seventh season as a member of the Husker coaching staff in 2018.
+Heather Brink is in her first season as Nebraska’s head coach and her eighth season overall as a member of the Husker coaching staff in 2019.
 An 11-time All-American at NU, Brink is the Huskers' beam coach and assists with floor choreography and has numerous responsibilities including recruiting, travel accommodations and academics.

 She has not only helped develop one of the most talented beam squads in the nation during her tenure on Nebraska's staff, but Brink has also demonstrated unprecedented leadership in and out of the gym.
 With over 30 years of gymnastics experience, Brink plays an important role in recruiting, program development and team building.
 Her dedication to the rich program tradition is unparalleled, as she looks to continue leading the Huskers to success in the years to come.

 In 2016, Brink's first season as associate head coach, Nebraska finished eighth nationally at the NCAA Championships.
 The Huskers' beam squad was among the strongest in the country, ranking in the top-10 for most of the season.
 Williams captured eight beam titles on the season, including the Big Ten beam title.
 Brink also helped Hollie Blanske to first-team All-America honors on vault and second-team All-America honors on floor exercise and in the all-around.

 In 2015, Brink helped guide the Huskers to an eighth-place national finish and a third-place finish at the Big Ten Championships.
 Nebraska's beam lineup posted a season-high score of 49.475 at the B1G Five qualifier, while the Huskers captured six individual beam titles on the season.
 Brink was instrumental in helping to develop Blanske, Jessie DeZiel and Lambert into All-America performers in the 2015 season.

 Brink helped Nebraska's beam lineup to a record-breaking performance at the 2014 NCAA Championships, as the Huskers posted a 49.450 to secure their spot in the Super Six finals.
 In addition, Blanske, DeZiel, Jamie Schleppenbach and Emily Wong took home All-America honors on the event.
 NU collected nine event titles on beam including a Big Ten champion in Wong.